randompenguin1/zen_postbox/README.md

 This is a Friendica add-on that adds a Jot Plugin tool button to the Compose editor allowing users to easily select any of the "Postbox" color backgrounds.

 Postbox color backgrounds are similar to a Facebook feature for text-only posts, except Friendica's allows any arbitrary content and users may have more than on Postbox per post.
+Support for Postbox is built into the Bookface 1.6+ scheme for Frio, but this addon will enable it regardless of what theme/scheme is being used.

 This add-on also adds support for displaying Postbox content in all feeds no matter what theeme is in use.